Devotional Stories: Taking Inspiration From the Story of Abraham Sacrificing Isaac

 “To man, God does much that is incomprehensible and even unbelievable.
 When God wishes to orchestrate someone, this orchestration is often at odds with man’s notions and incomprehensible to him, yet it is precisely this dissonance and incomprehensibility that are God’s trial and test of man.
 Abraham, meanwhile, was able to demonstrate obedience to God within himself, which was the most fundamental condition of his being able to satisfy God’s requirement. … At the moment that Abraham lifted up his knife to slay Isaac, did God stop him?
 God did not let Abraham sacrifice Isaac, for God simply had no intention of taking Isaac’s life.
 Thus, God stopped Abraham just in time.
 For God, Abraham’s obedience had already passed the test, what he did was sufficient, and God had already seen the outcome of what He intended to do.
 Was this outcome satisfactory to God?
 It can be said that this outcome was satisfactory to God, that it was what God wanted, and was what God had longed to see.
 Is this true?
 Although, in different contexts, God uses different ways of testing each person, in Abraham God saw what He wanted, He saw that Abraham’s heart was true, and that his obedience was unconditional.
 It was precisely this ‘unconditional’ that God desired.”

 After contemplating these two sections, I understood: What God wanted all along was for people to be sincere toward Him.
 God commanded Abraham to sacrifice Isaac, certainly not because He wanted Abraham to kill his son, but rather because He wanted to use this command to test Abraham, to see whether Abraham would truly trust in and obey God.
 Abraham’s son Isaac was given to him when he was one hundred years old, so we can imagine how much he loved him.
 We could even say that Abraham considered Isaac’s life more important than his own.
 Yet when God commanded Abraham to sacrifice Isaac, Abraham didn’t complain to God, nor did he ask Him to explain His reasons, even though his heart was aching.
 Abraham knew Isaac was a gift from God.
 If God now wanted him to make a sacrifice, Abraham knew he must obey.
 Thus without hesitation, Abraham took Isaac to the place where burnt offerings were made.
 He raised his knife ready to return Isaac to God.
 However, God could now see Abraham’s sincerity and obedience, so at that moment, He stopped him, gave him His blessings, and promised that his descendants would become a great nation.
-I saw in God’s blessing of and promise to Abraham the delight God feels when people are sincere toward Him.
-He is delighted when people come before Him without conditions, and worship and obey Him without demanding something in return.
+I saw in God’s blessing of and promise to Abraham that God treasures people’s sincerity.
+What God wants is for people to be able to come before Him without conditions, and worship and obey Him without demanding something in return.

 3. Finding Insight in Abraham’s Story